mitchell-brooks/excelart/README.md

 You can confirm the add-in has been successfully installed by the appearance of a picture frame icon in the Home ribbon.

-Once the add-in is installed you can use it by clicking the picture frame icon in the Home ribbon.
+Once the add-in is installed you can use it by clicking the icon.
 This will open a task pane on the right side of the screen.
-You can use the search bar to search for items in the Met's collection.
+You can use the search bar to search items in the Met's collection.
+You can search for individual artists or themes--any words that appear in the metadata will constitute a match.
 The search will return a list of items that match your query.
 You can add more details to your search results by clicking the checkboxes and adjust the slider to change the number of results returned.
+You can click "More" to receive another batch of results below your current results.
 You can also click the "Clear" button to clear the search results, although they're automatically cleared when you start a new search.

 ## Details